 Poke Assistant is a fun hobby for the passionate devs, but we do serve millions of pages per day to users around the world in multiple languages.
 To finance the servers, we use Google Adsense and Amazon Affiliate Links.

 If you are an ad-blocker, I don't blame you with how some sites manage themselves.
 Poke Assistant however doesn't allow VPAID ads and has blocked sensitive ads like gambling.
 No ads are "above the fold" before the content you want to see.
 Many ads are forced to be text only without images or animations.
 Our content is as dense and concise as possible, there are no filler paragraphs just so we can stick another ad unit under them and fill a page with the maximum allowed ads and consume your mobile bandwidth.
+Finally, and a point dear to my heart, we do not write click-bait crap.

 All this reduces our ad revenue significantly but we believe it provides you with a better experience.
 If that's the kind of advertising behaviour you appreciate, consider white-listing Poke Assistant.

-You can use the form below to get in touch.
+Logged-in users can use the form below to get in touch.
 By default, feedback won't be posted below, but if it's helpful and relevant for others, we'll reply and show it below.

 The basic move 'Splash' is a water type.
 Currently you have it listed as normal.
 This probably won't make a huge difference, as it is listed here and in-game as doing 0 damage.